Vishal-140/KoinX/README.md

 ## Overview

 KoinX is a modern, responsive web application designed to provide real-time cryptocurrency insights, with a primary focus on Bitcoin pricing and market trends.
-Built using **React.js**, the application leverages the **CoinGecko API** to deliver up-to-the-minute price information in both **USD** and **INR**, alongside a comprehensive **TradingView** price chart.
+Built using **React.js**, the application leverages the **CoinGecko API** to deliver up-to-the-minute price information in **USD**, alongside a comprehensive **TradingView** price chart.

 The application offers users a seamless experience by displaying current Bitcoin prices, 24-hour price changes, and a curated list of trending cryptocurrencies.
 Its responsive design ensures a consistent and engaging user interface across various devices and screen sizes.